suzaku-network/suzaku-operator-boilerplate/README.md

    suzaku-testnet-node ansible_host=X.X.X.X avalanchego_http_host=0.0.0.0 ansible_user=ubuntu ansible_ssh_private_key_file=files/ansible_key.pem
    ```

-   You will typically have to replace `X.X.X.X` with the IP address of the VPS / bare metal machine used to run the Suzaku Operator and provide a `ansible_ssh_private_key_file` to allow Ansible to SSH into the target machine with the configured `ansible_user`.
+   -  Replace `X.X.X.X` with the IP address of the VPS / bare metal machine used to run the Suzaku Operator.
+   -  Provide the path to `ansible_ssh_private_key_file` to allow Ansible to SSH into the target machine with the configured `ansible_user`.

 ## Run the Avalanche node